 “They were attached to the Chief and to each other as kindred spirits, brothers alike in arms, in affection, and in accomplishments,” wrote one memoirist many years later, “and might be styled the preux chevaliers of the American Army.”

-With the end of the Revolution, Hamilton had earned enough prominence to marry, happily and successfully, into the influential Schuyler family of New York and began practicing law, and in 1782 he was designated by the New York legislature as a member of New York’s delegation in the Confederation Congress.
+With the end of the Revolution, Hamilton had earned enough prominence to marry, happily and successfully, into the influential Schuyler family of New York and began practicing law.
+Come 1782, he was designated by the New York legislature as a member of New York’s delegation in the Confederation Congress.

 He had never ceased reading, even during the Revolution, when he scratched out notes on unused pages of the paybook for his old artillery company.
 Nor had he ceased thinking in terms that moved in very different directions from the man who would become his archrival, Thomas Jefferson.